Skip to main content

 3. Select AWS Support (Enterprise) as the source item to split.

-4. Select the other four services as the target items to distribute the support cost.
+4. Use filter to find the top four services as the target items to distribute the support cost.

-5. Specify the distribution method as Evenly split, and then select Split Cost.
+5. Specify the distribution method as Custom, and then click Auto distribute.